 The method implies two standard setting procedures using a different collection of items to be presented to the panel members.
 Panel members in both procedures may be the same or different persons.
 In the latter case one should take care that the panels composed to do the standard setting are comparable across the two sessions - selected to present two parallel representative groups.
 The collection for the first standard setting procedure may consist of all the items (or a subset of them) to be used in Examination A, while the second set of items contains items (all or a subset) from Examination B. As is the case in all IRT-based standard setting procedures, the cut-off points are defined in the latent variable domain.
 Using techniques discussed in Section 6.8.3, these latent variable standards may be translated into cut-off scores of any test whose item characteristics are known.
-In particular, one might translate to a test which mainly consists of items used in the standard setting.
+In particular, one might translate to a test which mainly consists of items used in the standard setting or to a test which mainly consists of items not used in the standard setting.
 The situation is depicted as a summary in Table 7.13.